input-output-hk/cardano-node-wiki/Benchmarking.md

                                   k2-5ep-360kTx-4000kU-1000kD-64kbs-RTS--C0-A32m-n1m-AL512M: rtsflags: suggestion from PR 3399
 ```

 These long names are the names of available profiles.
 For example, `k2-5ep-360kTx-7000kU-1250kD-80kbs` is the name of profile, and `regression, March 2022 data set sizes` is its description.

-Now you can open `bench/profile-definitions.jq` file in your `cardano-ops` repository and find `utxo_delegators_density_profiles` function with this `desc` inside:
+Now clone `cardano-ops` repository, go to it, switch to `bench-master` branch and find `bench/profile-definitions.jq` file.
+This file describes existing profiles.
+Find `utxo_delegators_density_profiles` function with this `desc` inside:

 ```
 { desc: "regression, March 2022 data set sizes"